MiltonGreat/Research-Articles/README.md

 ## Executive Summary

-During a crisis, data without insight is noise.
-This project performs a strategic analysis of COVID-19 in Canada, applying a governance framework to public health data.
-We move beyond descriptive statistics to deliver a **provincial impact audit**, identify **temporal risk patterns**, and analyze the **scientific community's research focus**.
-The goal: to transform raw data into actionable intelligence for policymakers and public health leaders.
+Before deploying AI to fight the next pandemic, we must first conduct a full diagnostic on the last one.
+If biased data is the pathogen, then rigorous data auditing is the vaccine.
+This project performs a retrospective diagnostic audit of Canada's COVID-19 data, treating the pandemic as a 'patient' to understand its unique clinical history—its hotspots, its vital signs, and its treatment history.
+The insights generated here are not just historical records; they are the baseline lab results and stress tests required to train, validate, and govern future AI systems for public health, ensuring they are built on a foundation of truth and equity.

 ## The Intelligence Gap